 Instant Pot Beef Stew is a mouthwatering one pot dinner with fall-apart beef and tons of chunky hearty vegetables cooked in a delicious gravy-like broth.
 It’s just like my Ukrainian grandma used to make and I’m even sharing her 2 secret ingredients at the end.

-Other hands-off recipes we like are this Instant Pot beef chili, Instant Pot sirloin tip roast and Instant Pot chicken and rice.
+Other hands-off recipes we like are this Instant Pot beef barley soup and Instant Pot chicken stew.

-This soul-warming Instant Pot beef stew is ready in fraction of the time of traditional beef stew or lamb stew.
+This soul-warming Instant Pot beef stew is a hands-off version of my grandma’s beef stew.
 And is the easiest and best comfort meal that will carry you through the winter season!

-Food cooked under pressure tastes so much better, so that’s the reason enough to make a delicious beef stew in Instant Pot!
-Fall apart beef, tender veggies, and broth that has so much flavor is comfort food you can easily have on your dinner table in under one hour.
+Food cooked under pressure tastes so much better, so that’s the reason enough to make a beef stew in Instant Pot!
+Fall apart beef, tender veggies, and broth that has so much flavor.

-- Beef stew meat: An affordable roast like beef chuck roast, rump roast, or any other cheap roast turns into tender beef in the Instant Pot.
-You can use any cut of beef for this Instant Pot stew as pressure cooking will tenderize it.
-Just cut it into 1-inch pieces.
+- Beef stew meat: An affordable roast like beef chuck roast, rump roast, or any other cheap cut of beef will be fine as pressure cooking will tenderize it.
+Just cut into 1-inch pieces.
 Or by all means, use pre-cut stew meat.

 - Potatoes: Yellow potatoes, yukon gold potatoes, red potatoes or baby potatoes will keep their shape better because they are waxier than they are starchy.
 Russet potatoes are good if you like more of a hearty stew.
 You can use sweet potatoes, just cut in larger sizes so they don’t get overcooked.